search

 }

-This is essentially all we need.
-These hooks allow us to add a column by modifying the columns array.
-The key of the array is the column identifier, and its value is what will be displayed in the WordPress admin dashboard under that column name.
+That is essentially all you need.
+These hooks allow you to add a column by modifying the columns array.
+The array key is the column identifier, and its value is what appears as the column header in the admin dashboard.

-Notice that the sv_custom_columns_content function takes two parameters, the column name and the ID of the displayed post.
-All that remains is to simply print this ID in the column we created.
-Here’s an image of the result as it appears in the WordPress admin dashboard:
+Notice that the sv_id_column_content function receives two parameters: the column name and the ID of the current post.
+All that remains is to print this ID in the column you created.
+Here is the result as it appears in the WordPress admin dashboard:

 Display Post ID - WordPress Admin Dashboard